elyukai/optolith-database-schema/CONTRIBUTING.md

 2. Check `src/types/_Identifier.ts` if you need to add the entity to any existing identifier group.
 For example, if you add another special ability entity, add it to the `SpecialAbilityIdentifier` group; if it is a combat-related special ability, add it to the `CombatRelatedSpecialAbilityIdentifier` group as well.
 3. **If it is not a child entity:** Export the entity declaration alone from `src/types/index.ts`.
 4. **If it is not a child entity:** Add the entity declaration to the schema definition in `src/main.ts` in alphabetical order.

+## Formatting and linting

+This repository makes use of linting via ESLint and formatting via Prettier.
+It can be helpful to use available editor extensions when contributing to fix errors before they appear in your PR.
+Formatting and linting is checked for every pull request and must succeed in order to be able to accept your PR.